All Episodes

 That's right.

-So up to this point, everything that we've talked about from an exculpatory standpoint involves Steele's credibility, who he has paid from, the fact that the dossier wasn't yet verified, it was being used, that he expressed to Bruce Orr that he would do anything to stop Donald Trump from becoming president, uh that there were other sources of Democrats feeding the FBI, clearly politically tainted democratic motive allegations against Trump.
+So up to this point, everything that we've talked about from an exculpatory standpoint involves Steele's credibility, who he is paid from, the fact that the dossier wasn't yet verified, it was being used, that he expressed to Bruce Orr that he would do anything to stop Donald Trump from becoming president, that there were other sources of Democrats feeding the FBI, clearly politically tainted Democratic motive allegations against Trump.

-We've never been able to say before, for certainty, that the FBI would have an intercepted evidence of innocence, meaning the people they were looking at, the George Papadopoulos and the Carter Pages, that those people were making statements, not knowing they were meeting with an informant, thinking they were meeting with everyday people, where they were saying, No, I didn't meet in Russia with those two Russian intelligence agents.
+We've never been able to say before for certainty that the FBI would have intercepted evidence of innocence, meaning the people they were looking at, the George Papadopouloses and the Carter Pages, that those people were making statements, not knowing they were meeting with an informant, thinking they were meeting with everyday people, where they were saying, no, I didn't meet in Russia with those two Russian intelligence agents.

 I would never get that level.

-No, I uh none of us pay uh did anything to work with the Russians to hack Hillary Clinton's email.
+No, none of us did anything to work with the Russians to hack Hillary Clinton's email.

 In fact, we would find it reprehensible if any American tried to work with the Russians to do the hacking.